cadesmith/ANNFinal_Project/blog_post.md

 ## Data
 Our RL model is unsupervised, so we add new data, which is generated during the training loop, into dataset use those data as ground truth to train model.
 To get the data, we use [OpenAI's gym](https://www.gymlibrary.dev/) library to create an Asteroids game.
 The advantages of this library is that it returns the game screen (state/observation), current score, game status (game is done or not), and other information such as remaining lives.
 Atari games are typically displayed as 210 x 160 pixel images with a 128-color palatte running at a rate of 60 frames per second.
 This obviously means that using the raw Atari data as input would be potentially very computationaly demanding, so the data is preprocessed to make it easier to interpret.
+Each frame is tranformed into an 84 x 84 pixel image in either grayscale or RGB.

 ## Method